Kathryn Bigelow tops directors with 'Hurt Locker'

 Cher said she would have gone to the moon to present Jewison with the honor.

-"He has changed my life," said Cher, who starred in "Moonstruck," Jewison's 1987 hit.
+"He has changed my life," said the "Moonstruck" star.
 "I love him so much."

 Roger Goodman was presented the guild's lifetime achievement award in news direction.
 Disney chief Robert Iger and Warner Bros. chief Barry Meyer were granted honorary life memberships in the guild.